adityakumarxd/auto-cashapp-to-litecoin/README.md

 # Auto Cashapp to Litecoin Bot

+-# The source code for this bot will be released once the repository reaches **100 stars**.
+Stay tuned for updates and star the repository to help us reach our goal!

 ## Overview
 The Auto Cashapp to Litecoin Bot is a Discord bot designed to facilitate the conversion of CashApp funds to Litecoin.
 Users can interact with the bot through Discord commands and buttons, making the process seamless and automated.